aws-samples/aws-secure-environment-accelerator/docs/operations/operations-import-ALZAccount.md

 - https://aws.amazon.com/blogs/security/aws-organizations-now-supports-self-service-removal-of-accounts-from-an-organization
 - Note, when moving the account standalone you won’t (do not select) Enterprise Support.
 You shouldn't get a popup dialog asking for Credit Card and Support level since the account should have been moved to invoicing.
 Support can be reenabled on the linked account once it’s invited into the ASEA mgmt account that has ES already active (if ASEA has ES active on the mgmt account).

-## 4.0 Acceleartor (ASEA) invites the account into it's organization
+## 4. Acceleartor (ASEA) - Invite the account into it's organization

 ### 4.1 From the ASEA mgmt account, send an invite to the account (now standalone)
 - Follow the instructions on the following link to invite the account.